Cross Mountain (Tennessee)

 Cross Mountain is a mountain in the Cumberland Mountains in the U.S. state of Tennessee.
-At an elevation of 3,534 ft, it is the highest mountain in Tennessee that is not part of the Blue Ridge Mountains.
+At an elevation of 3,534 ft, it is the highest mountain in Tennessee that is not part of the Blue Ridge Province of the Appalachian Mountains.
 It contains rich deposits of coal, and in 1911 was the site of one of the deadliest mining disasters in state history.

 Geography and geology

 Cross Mountain is located in the southern Cumberland Mountains, part of the larger Appalachian Plateau province of the Appalachian Mountains.
 It consists of a series of ridges, running roughly northeast-southwest.
 Its summit, known as The Flag Pole, reaches an elevation of 3,534 ft, is located on the border between Anderson and Campbell Counties, and contains multiple transmission antennas.
 Coal Creek, a tributary of the Clinch River, flows along the southeastern base of the Mountain.
 Slatestone Creek, flows westward down the slopes of Cross Mountain into Coal Creek.
-The communities of Briceville, Fraterville, and Rocky Top (formerly Lake City) are located nearby.
+The communities of Briceville, Fraterville, and Rocky Top (formerly Lake City and originally Coal Creek) are located nearby.
 Cross Mountain is accessible via the Cumberland Trail.